 Manuel Liñan (Spanish National Dance Award 2017) amongst others.
 From dance to music with the CD release of Camerata Flamenco Project at Madrid International Jazz Festival and since then

-she designs also for Gema Caballero, Esperanza Fernández, Carmen Linares & Jorge Pardo Trio
+she designed also for Gema Caballero, Esperanza Fernández, Carmen Linares & Jorge Pardo Trio

 As a Set Designer she created Mamááá produced by La Recua Teatro and performed by well-known actors Terele Páves and Carles Castillo.
 She designed the set and light for Hemmeligheten (The Secret), produced and performed by Tiril Pharo, a production of interactive theatre where the audience was seated inside the set for a very different theatre experience.